apache/celix-site/source/contributing/submitting-patches.md

 ## Non-committers

-If you are not a committer you can still the Apache repo but you won't be able push to any changes to it.
+If you are not a committer you can still clone the Gitbox repo but you won't be able push to any changes to it.
-At that moment, it's easier to use GitHub, as GitHub provides the functionality to open a Pull Request.
+At that moment, it's easier to use GitHub, as GitHub provides the functionality to handle Pull Requests.

     git clone https://github.com/apache/celix.git